manu-silicon/xenko-docs/manual/getting-started/CreateProject.md

  2. Select **New Game** and click **Select**.

-    The **Create a new game** window opens.
-This window helps to configure the new project.
+    The **Create a new game...** window opens.
+This window helps you configure the new project.

     ![media/CreateProject_CreateNewGame.png](media/CreateProject_CreateNewGame.png)

     _Create a new game window_

- 3. Type a name to your new game in the **Namespace** box.
+ 3. Type a name for your new game in the **Namespace** box.
  4. Select the required platform from the **Platforms** section.
         If your system does not have a particular platform requirement, a message is displayed.

         >**Note:** Xamarin license is required to build your game on iOS or Android.

  5. Select the required configurations for graphic API and colors from the **Rendering** section.